IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/theming-and-customization.md

 ## Customizing the Built-In Themes

-TomTom IndiGO comes with some pre-defined themes including a dark and a light theme.
+TomTom Digital Cockpit comes with some pre-defined themes including a dark and a light theme.
 The theme can be customized by deriving a new theme from the existing one and overriding the existing values of these attributes in the new theme.

-For example, to create new light and dark themes which are based on the build-in TomTom IndiGO themes, the following XML can be used:
+For example, to create new light and dark themes which are based on the build-in TomTom Digital Cockpit themes, the following XML can be used:

 ```xml